dapper-mapper/ua-geog330/labs/lab11/README.md

 In the `stratifiedSample` function, there are a few important paramters.
 First, the `classBand` argument tells function which band in the `omaha_input` variable is to be used for stratifying the data.
 The `classValues` and `classPoints` arguments then specify how many points to sample per class, in our case the land (0) and water (1) classes.

 After we collected the sample, the data was added to the Map and also printed out in the console.
-Invesigate the print outs in the console and answer Questions 3 & 4 using the submission document.
+Invesigate the print outs in the **Console** and answer Questions 3 & 4 using the submission document.

 ![image](https://user-images.githubusercontent.com/13280304/141834304-da933ac7-9313-499b-8b4b-4eca4a46b76e.png)